Chapter 12.60

 (iv) If a change of use is identified upon SEPA review.

 (3) Permit Modification.
-If a property owner or applicant holding a valid connection permit wishes to alter the permit conditions, the permit holder must apply for a new permit.
+If a property owner or applicant holding a valid permit wishes to alter the permit conditions, the permit holder must apply for a new permit.

 (4) State Highways.
-Chapters 47.24 and 47.50 RCW, and Chapters 468-51 and 468-52 WAC contain provisions for access management for state highways:
+Chapters 47.24 and 47.50 RCW and Chapters 468-51 and 468-52 WAC contain provisions for access management for state highways:

 (a) All requests for new or modified access on state highways shall be requested through the city, which will coordinate the permit review and approval process with WSDOT.

 (b) Conditions for access to state highways shall comply with LMC 12.60.060, except that where the access management provisions in the RCW and WAC are stricter than these city standards, the RCW and WAC provisions shall prevail.
 (Ord.
+3535 § 1, 2024; Ord.
 3060 § 1, 2008).

 12.60.040 Functional classifications.